tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-17-first-thoughts-without-smartphone.md

 Fortunately, the silver lining here is that I've found myself calling more.
 Instead of interacting with texts, I'll actually call a family member.
 We end up talking a bit more than a specific text might have been about.
 And the voice quality on this phone is outstanding.
 Verizon has some kind of [HD voice quality feature](https://www.pcmag.com/reviews/kyocera-duraxv-extreme) with this phone's snapdragon chipset, and voices sound rich, full, and detailed.
 Unfortunately, the listener doesn't hear the same HD voice quality on their end.

-I haven't found a slam-dunk solution for texting yet, and I'm kind of okay using scrcpy because it does seem to prompt me to make calls more.
+I haven't found a slam-dunk solution for texting yet, and I'm kind of okay using scrcpy because it does seem to prompt me to make more calls.
 I'm confident that sooner or later, I'll stumble across a better solution.

 By the way, I recorded a short video showing some of these features on the Kyocera.
 This isn't an impressive video, and it was somewhat late and I was tired when recording it: